 Those last five years in Louis XIV’s reign were marked by the sudden death of almost all his heirs.
 It started in 1711, when the Dauphin fell suddenly ill and died only a few days later due to smallpox.
 He was only forty-nine years old.
 As oldest son of the Dauphin, Louis became the new one, the one that ought to follow his grandfather…

 …and what a King that would be.
 Louis rejected the form of address, Monseigneur, which his father had carried, as it was offered to him by Louis XIV.
-He also rejected the pension of 50,000 francs a month, which his father had enjoyed, saying that “The state is too deeply in debt, I shall continue to live as Duc de Bourgogne.”
-Of the 16,000 francs he received, he spent 15,000 on charity.
+He also rejected the pension of 50,000 livres a month, which his father had enjoyed, saying that “The state is too deeply in debt, I shall continue to live as Duc de Bourgogne.”
+Of the 16,000 livres he received, he spent 15,000 on charity.
 As he was introduced to the Secrets of State and began to work with the Ministers, everyone was truly surprised.
 The previous slander forgotten and even the most critic minds, the King among them, praised the new Dauphin.
 “You will see, he knows everything, and he will do better than I.” said Louis XIV by the end of 1711.

 By the start of 1712, as the court was still in mourning for the previous Dauphin, Marie-Adélaïde fell ill.
 First with a mysterious pain, she described to be worse than what she had suffered during childbirth, as the pain eventually vanished a high fever followed and signs of measles appeared.
 Louis, utterly devoted to her, remained at her side until he was ordered to retire, showing signs of fever himself.
 He was ill in his rooms, below those of his wife, as the news of her death reached him on 12 February.
 In order to be spared to witness the sounds coming from above, the sounds of the embalming of his wife, the Dauphin was ushered into a carriage en route to Marly.